etr359/Predicting_KC_Housing_Prices/README.md

 Creating a prediction model for home prices in Kings County, WA **Author**: Eric Roberts

-## Overview

-A one-paragraph overview of the project, including the business problem, data, methods, results and recommendations.

 ## Business Problem

 Create a prediction model for the sale price of homes in Kings County, Washington.

-***
-Questions to consider:
-* What are the business's pain points related to this project?
-* How did you pick the data analysis question(s) that you did?
-* Why are these questions important from a business perspective?
-***

 ## Data